N3onTechF0X/BlurStyle/README.md

 **changelog version 4.2.0 === 4.2.5:**
 - Complete redesign of the new store
-- Blurstyle lobby release *(beta version, also only available from browser)*
+- FurryStyle lobby release *(beta version, also only available from browser)*
-- Blurstyle defender drone release *(beta version, also only available from browser)*
+- FurryStyle defender drone release *(beta version, also only available from browser)*
 - Added smooth manifestation animation when entering a battle
 - Fixed visualization and animation of modal windows including new ones
 - Fixed bugs with visualization/animations in different sections